 This 32-hour course over 4 days is required by the New Jersey Department of Environmental Protection (NJDEP) in order to test backfow prevention devices in the State of New Jersey and all local jurisdictions within it.
 This course is independent of the plumbing license process, and if taken your credentials will be posted online and you can use your KTA license number on backflow test reports.
 There are more guidelines on this process in the New Jersey Safe Water Drinking Act.

-This 40-hour course over 4 days is approved by Virginia DPOR board of contractors for the 40-hour vocational credit needed to to apply for the backflow preventer device tester tradesmen designation.
+This 40-hour course over 5 days is approved by Virginia DPOR board of contractors for the 40-hour vocational credit needed to to apply for the backflow preventer device tester tradesmen designation.
 Applicants with less than 7 years of relevant work experience are required by DPOR to take 40 hours minimum of vocational training.
-These courses are only available at our VA dates and locations, the schedule is submitted ahead of time to DPOR.
-There is an examination with DPOR that is separate from the course.
+This is an extended program that will cover what a preventer is and how to test them, and also include training on repair and maintenance, and in depth review of all major terms and techniques.
+All of our VA courses do also cover how to apply for and prepare for the state exam.

 This 8-hour course over 1 day is to re-certify a license that is about to expire.
 Our diplomas are valid for 3 calendar years from the date of the class, so if you are going to continue using the license beyond its expiration date, you would need to renew.
 We cannot renew expired licenses, but in accordance with each jurisdiction there is often a 12-month grace period (MD, WSSC, NY).
 We hold the maximum allowable grace period for each jurisdiction.